Dholydai/The_Post-Mech_Praxis/README.md

 Please visit https://post-mech.com

-Note: Received new Rev 2 PCBs for two-hand keyboards, and the reversable PCBs for single-hand Dvorak keyboards.
-The quality of PCBWay's products is excellent.
+Note: Received new Rev 2 PCBs from PCBWay for two-hand keyboards, and the reversable PCBs for single-hand Dvorak keyboards.
+The quality of is excellent.

 Dholydai